 - Once the application has been received and reviewed and

-Certification office will issue the Nonimmigrant Permit to
+office will issue the Nonimmigrant Exchange Teacher Certificate, which

 Additional Contact Information

 - Fingerprinting: For specific information or questions related to fingerprinting, please contact the

 Nonimmigrant Exchange Teacher Certificate prior to addressing your question.